sydekix/FlamDragon_Project/README.md

 # FlamDragon_Project
 A full-stack, faux-store, final-project website

-## `hsl(63, 94%, 49%)`Project Requirements
+## Project Requirements

-Build an online store using Node.js on the back end and React on the front end.
+### Build an online store using Node.js on the back end and React on the front end.

-Must have a home, about, all products, and single product page Build a database that has the inventory and any other tables that are needed Using Node.js and Express, build an api to connect to the database Using React, render the data to the browser and the appropriate pages Must have a form (either contact or inventory) to collect data from the end client and store into the database Must be responsive (mobile, tablet, desktop)
+- Must have a home, about, all products, and single product page
+- Build a database that has the inventory and any other tables that are needed
+- Using Node.js and Express, build an api to connect to the database
+- Using React, render the data to the browser and the appropriate pages
+- Must have a form (either contact or inventory) to collect data from the end client and store into the database
+- Must be responsive (mobile, tablet, desktop)

 ## Front End